FENECON Industrial XL Operating Instructions

 • Fall protection.

 The use of spare and wear parts from third-party manufacturers can lead to risks.
-Only original parts or spare and wear parts approved by the manufacturer must be used.
-The instructions for spare parts must be observed.
+Use only original parts or spare and wear parts approved by the manufacturer.
+Observe the instructions for spare parts.

 • Access to the programming levels is not barrier-free and is accessible at different levels depending on the qualifications of the operating personnel.
 Safety-relevant program changes require additional verification.